redhat-appstudio/infra-deployments/README.md

 See the CodeReady Containers docs [for more on this configuration option](https://access.redhat.com/documentation/en-us/red_hat_codeready_containers/1.7/html/getting_started_guide/configuring-codeready-containers_gsg).

-Alternatively, adjust the resource requests for each App Studio application.
+Even with 6 CPU cores, you will need to reduce the CPU resource requests for each App Studio application.
 Using `kubectl edit argocd/openshift-gitops -n openshift-gitops`, reduce the resources.requests.cpu values from 250m to 100m or less.
 For example, change each line with
 ```
 requests:
     cpu: 250m